Seher-Kanwal/EDA-of-House-pricing-data-set/README.md

        ![image](https://user-images.githubusercontent.com/92606737/215303757-bd31e0c7-490f-47eb-a68f-8b56d4f94c49.png)

 - Check relationship of both types of numerical variables with the target variables.
+- Check for the outliers in our data for example we can use box plot.
+- Check for the catigorical data according to the different unique values in that column in order to identify how and which technique we will going to use to deal with them.